Tracy Wrongful Death Lawyer

-Criminal cases are brought by the government against the careless or reckless individual.
-It is common for a reckless driver to be subjected to a criminal case if they violated the law and caused someone’s death, in addition to a civil wrongful death claim.
+Criminal cases are brought by the government against careless or reckless individuals.
+It is common for a reckless driver to be subjected to a criminal case if they violated the law and caused someone's death, in addition to a civil wrongful death claim.

 The amount of damages you can expect to recover through a wrongful death claim depends on various factors specifically related to the circumstances of your loved one’s death.What Can Be Recovered in a Wrongful Death Claim?